Shopify/shopify_python_api/.github/api_update_reminder.md

 Test against the upcoming release by using the Release Candidate.

 Another reminder issue will be created on the date of the next release.
-When that happens, test again using the Stable API version, and aim to release an update of the library within one week.
+When that happens, test again using the now Stable API version, and aim to release an update of the library within one week.

 Thank you!